 Ear tagPreauricular tag; Preauricular pit

-Skin tags and pits just in front of the opening of the outside (external) ear are commonly seen in newborn infants.
+Skin tags and pits just in front of the opening of the ear are common in newborn infants.

 - An inherited tendency to have this facial feature

-- A genetic syndrome that has preauricular pits or tags as one feature
+- A genetic syndrome that includes having these pits or tags

 - A sinus tract problem (an abnormal connection between the skin and tissue underneath)